Hotel Whitcomb: Hotel use

-Subsequent uses

-During World War II, the Whitcomb provided office space for the Office for Emergency Management, the organization responsible for organizing and administering the internment of Japanese Americans.
+During World War II, the Whitcomb provided office space for the Office for Emergency Management, the organization responsible for, among many other things, organizing and administering the internment of Japanese Americans.
+After the war, it was returned to use as a hotel, renamed The Whitcomb Motor Hotel.

-In 1963, the hotel was converted into residential rentals, with no transient occupancy.
+In 1963, The Whitcomb was converted into permanent residential rentals, with no transient occupancy.
 During this period, the property was known simply as The Whitcomb.
-In subsequent years, the property became a hotel again and underwent multiple name changes, including "Biltmore Hotel", "San Franciscan Hotel", "Ramada Plaza", before the "Hotel Whitcomb" name was restored in 2007.
+In 1967, the property became a hotel again, renamed the San Franciscan Hotel, then the PSA Hotel San Franciscan, then the San Franciscan Hotel again, and in 1992 the Ramada Plaza Downtown San Francisco, before the Hotel Whitcomb name was restored in 2007.

-In 2020 the hotel became a shelter for homeless due to the pandemic.
-During this period--33 months--it was damaged heavily and the site of 21 overdose deaths.
+In 2020, the hotel closed due to the COVID-19 pandemic and was converted to a homeless shelter.
+During a period of 33 months, the structure was damaged heavily and was the site of 21 overdose deaths.
 The owner, RFR Holdings, sued the city and won a settlement but did not carry out renovations.
 Unable to sell the distressed property, it entered foreclosure proceedings in 2025 under the control of Blackstone, the global investment company.